Ademiju/alx-low_level_programming/README.md

-This is the low-level C programming repository
+This Directory is the low-level C programming repository